 Q: If my acceptance letter states that I must participate in ASP as a condition of my admission, am I automatically required to participate in Spring Semester ASP?
 A: No. Spring Semester ASP is required for students whose Fall Semester grades indicate that they are likely to benefit from the additional assistance provided in Spring ASP.
 First-year students will be advised whether they are required to participate in Spring ASP after Fall Semester grades have been posted.

 Q: My acceptance letter did not indicate that I was selected to participate in ASP.
 Am I still able to attend?
 A: Yes.
-The pre-matriculation program and workshops are open to all first-year students.
-There is a charge to attend the pre-matriculation program, and entering students may enroll until space in the program is filled.
+The summer pre-matriculation program and workshops are open to all first-year students.
+There is a charge to attend the summer pre-matriculation program, and entering students may enroll until space in the program is filled.
 Any student may attend the workshops during the regular academic year free of charge.
 Q: Do I need to purchase books for ASP?
 A: No. All materials are provided free of charge.
 Q: Is there homework for ASP?
-A: Students in the Summer pre-matriculation program should plan to study approximately 1 to 3 hours in preparation for each day of the program.
+A: Yes.
+Students in the Summer pre-matriculation program should plan to study approximately 1 to 3 hours in preparation for each day of the program.
 During the regular academic year, the ASP program typically does not assign homework.
 Q: Is there a dress code for ASP?
-A: Although ASP does not have a formal dress code, we ask that you consider the appropriateness of your attire before coming to the program.
+A: No. Although ASP does not have a formal dress code, we ask that you consider the appropriateness of your attire before coming to the program.
 Although you may dress comfortably, please dress thoughtfully, keeping in mind that the people around you will be your colleagues throughout law school and your legal career.
 Q: Must I attend all of the ASP classes?
-A: All students participating in the Summer pre-matriculation program must attend every session, unless a rare exception is granted by the Director Academic Success.
+A: Yes.
+All students participating in the Summer pre-matriculation program must attend every session, unless a rare exception is granted by the Director Academic Success.
 During the regular academic year, students required to participate in the program must attend all workshops.
 All first-year students may attend the workshops, even if their attendance is not required.

 Q: What is the daily schedule in Summer ASP?A: In the day program, classes run from 1:00 pm to approximately 4:45 pm weekdays and weekends; In the evening program, classes run on weekday days from 5:30 pm to approximately 9:15 pm and on the two Saturdays from 1:00 pm to approximately 4;45 p.m.
-Tentatively, the 2015 Program runs from Saturday, August 08, 2015 through Tuesday, August 18, 2015, with no sessions on Sunday August 09 or Sunday August 16.
+The 2015 Program runs from Saturday, August 08, 2015 through Tuesday, August 18, 2015, with no sessions on Sunday August 9 or Sunday August 16.
 Q: Where should I direct my questions about ASP?
 A: To learn more about ASP, contact Professor Jeff Ferriell, Director of the Academic Success Program, 614-236-6683

 Find us on: